usdot-jpo-ode/wzdx/README.md

 1. Read about WZDWG activities on the project [Wiki](https://github.com/usdot-jpo-ode/jpo-wzdx/wiki)
 2. Learn about using GitHub as a [tool for collaboration and support](/create-feed/README.md#collaborate-via-github).
 3. Use [Feed Content](/feed-content) to understand the data components of the specification.
-4. [Create your own feed](/create-feed) using example feeds and learn about supported data files.
+4. [Create your own feed](/create-feed) using example feeds and follow the business rules.
 5. Validate your feed output using the [WZDx v2.0 Feed JSON Schema](https://github.com/usdot-jpo-ode/jpo-wzdx/blob/master/create-feed/schemas/wzdx_v2.0_feed.json)
 6. Publish your feed and tell us about it via avdx@dot.gov.